yucosmosme/yucosmosme/README.md

 ### Hi there 👋

+I am a web developer currently working in Seoul.
+Goal-oriented, active on learning new technologies!

 <!--
 **yucosmosme/yucosmosme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.